 - (To go)

-So why does it matter that we can conjugate a verb into the te form?
-Actually the te form serves a number of purposes in Japanese.
+So why does it matter that we can conjugate a verb into the te form and what does te mean in Japanese?
+Actually, the te form serves a number of purposes in Japanese.

 You can see this, for example, in phrases like “I’m eating lunch” or “it’s snowing.”
 This describes a current and ongoing state; that is the progressive form.